 Lake Trasimeno is one of Italy's top lakes.
 Three picturesque islands can be reached by ferry and there are beaches around the lake.
 One of the prettiest towns is Castiglione del Lago with a medieval center and castle by the lake.
 The lake was the site of a famous battle between Hannibal and Rome.

 Pretty Spello offers much of the stone-buildings-and-colorful-flowerpots charm of Assisi, but with a fraction of the crowds and hullabaloo.
-Tiny, picturesque lanes, steep staircases lined with cheerful geraniums, crumbling Roman ruins, sweeping views over the valley below—make sure you pack your camera for your visit to the postcard-perfect spot.
+Tiny, picturesque lanes, steep staircases lined with cheerful geraniums, crumbling Roman ruins, and sweeping views over the valley below.
+Make sure you pack your camera for your visit to the postcard-perfect spot.

 The word norcineria, a type of Italian deli, comes from Norcia, a town known for its cured meats.
 Norcia, in southeastern Umbria, is in the hills by the entrance to the Monte Sibillini park and makes a good base for exploring the park.
-The town itself is fairly flat and enclosed by 14th century walls.
-Roman remains are visible in several places and there's a castle.
+The town itself is fairly flat and enclosed by 14th-century walls.
+Roman remains are visible in several places, and there's a castle.

 The mummy museum, in the tiny town of Ferentillo in southern Umbria, may be one of Umbria's strangest sites.
 Bodies buried below the Church of Santo Stefano were preserved by a rare microfungus that attacked the corpses and turned them into mummies.
 Some of the best preserved mummies are on display in what is now the mummy museum in the bottom part of the church.